josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 ## Description

-Rxmxnx.PInvoke.Extensions is a library that provides a set of extensions and utilities that make it easy to exchange data to and from .NET P/Invoke methods without the need for native pointers, memory fixes, and in general any operations that require unsafe compilation.
+Rxmxnx.PInvoke.Extensions is a library that provides a set of extensions and utilities that simplify the process of data exchange to and from .NET P/Invoke methods, eliminating the necessity for native pointers, memory fixes, and operations that require unsafe compilation.
-Additionally it provides native handling for UTF-8 strings residing in both managed and unmanaged memory.
+This library also includes native handling for UTF-8 strings in both managed and unmanaged memory.

 ## Types